Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) determining if a complaint is to be deemed genuine or vexatious; and

-   2. protecting the privacy of both the complainant and the complainee.
+   b) protecting the privacy of both the complainant and the complainee.

 8. If the finding of the DRC is not unanimous, the Committee must be informed as such.